 Reference services are provided via e-mail, telephone, and in-person (please feel free to visit us).
 For assistance, direct your questions to:

-WIRELESS NETWORK ACCESS is available in the reading room.
-Access to the wireless network requires using either an unencrypted connection (wustl 1.0 or 2.0), an encrypted connection (wustl-encrypted 1.0 or 2.0), or a guest connection (wustl-guest 1.0 or 2.0).
-Instructions for obtaining the appropriate software and procedures for connecting to the wireless network can be found here.
+Wireless Network Access is available in the reading room.
+Access to the wireless network requires using either an unencrypted connection (WUSTL1.0 or 2.0), an encrypted connection (WUSTL-encrypted 1.0 or 2.0), or a guest connection (WUSTL-Guest 1.0 or 2.0).
+Instructions for obtaining the appropriate software and procedures for connecting to the wireless network.
 The wireless network is available to students, faculty, staff, and long term visiting researchers of Washington University.

-Washington University Libraries offers online forms (Comments, Renewal Request, Request for "On-order" Book, Book Order Request, Reserve Request, ILL Request, etc.) for the convenience of the Washington University community.
+Washington University Libraries offers online forms (Comments, Renewal Request, Request for “On-order” Book, Book Order Request, Reserve Request, ILL Request) for the convenience of the Washington University community.